 Student teams construct a model of the design project assigned in ENGR 488 Electrical Design I. Models are tested for levels of constraint imposed in the theoretical design and data is compared with theoretical calculations.
 Teams make a number of presentations to demonstrate their progress and are evaluated for project management, data collection, data analysis techniques and use of audio and visual software for final presentation.
 Lectures will address new developments in the field of electrical engineering.
-Prerequisite: ENGR 488.
-[Spring]
+Open only to B.E. students or by permission of department chair.